kingd/looper/README.md

 Rhythmbox also changes to next song if the song is less than 3 seconds before the end.
 Therefore those last 3 seconds wont be available for looping.

-Currently only tested on Rhythmbox 2.97.
+Currently tested only on Rhythmbox 2.97 and 2.99.1

 ## TODO